k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 - Click [![refesh](/articles/TDM/tdm_gui/images/parameters_refresh_icon.png)](/articles/TDM/tdm_gui/images/parameters_refresh_icon.png) to display the number of matching entities according to the parameters’ conditions.

-Click for more information about the [TDM parameters tables and View](/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md) created by TDM in the TDM DB to display a hierarchical view of TDM parameters.
+Click for more information about the [TDM parameters' tables and View](/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md) - created by TDM in the TDM DB - that display a hierarchical view of TDM parameters.